Table of Contents

 Statutory contributions

-The statutory charges are then added to the daily price:
+The legal charges are then added to the daily price:

-• the contribution for the Social Heating Fund for Fuel Oil.
+• the contribution for the Social Heating Fund for Heating Oil

-The contribution for APETRA is a contribution for compulsory stocks.
-This contribution will finance the company APETRA (Agence pétrolière – Petroleumagentschap), which is responsible for holding strategic stocks of crude oil and petroleum products in Belgium.
-These stocks ensure Belgium's supply in the event of a crisis.
-The contribution is indexed 4 times a year: on 1 April, 1 July, 1 October and 1 January.
+The contribution for ASEVA is a contribution for mandatory supplies.
+This contribution serves to finance the company ASEVA (Agence Stockage Energétique – Energy Stocks Agency), which is responsible for maintaining Belgium's strategic stocks of crude oil and petroleum products.
+These stocks ensure the supply of Belgium in the event of a crisis.
+The contribution is indexed 4 times a year: on April 1, July 1, October 1 and January 1.

-The contribution for BOFAS is a contribution to the soil remediation fund for service stations in Belgium.
-This contribution only applies to the maximum sales price for petrol and diesel intended for the end user.
-It finances the BOFAS fund, which provides operational and financial assistance to service stations that are remediating their soil.
+The contribution for BOFAS is a contribution to the soil remediation fund for petrol stations in Belgium.
+This contribution only applies to the maximum sales price of petrol and diesel intended for the end user.
+It serves to finance the BOFAS fund that provides operational and financial assistance to petrol stations that remediate their soil.

-The contribution for the Social Heating Fund for Fuel Oil is only integrated into the maximum price for propane (in bulk and in bottles), kerosene and gas oil for heating.
-It is only used to partially finance the heating bill for households with a modest income.
+The contribution for the Social Heating Oil Fund is only integrated into the maximum price of propane (in bulk), lamp petroleum and gas oil heating.
+This is only intended to partially finance the heating bill of families with a modest income.

 Excise duties and taxes